WICG/nav-speculation/same-origin-security-privacy-questionnaire.md

 # Security & Privacy Questionnaire (same-origin prerendering)

-Covers the specific case of [same-origin prerendering](same-origin-explainer.md) triggered by [speculation rules](trigger.md).
+Covers the specific case of [same-origin prerendering](same-origin-explainer.md) triggered by [speculation rules](triggers.md).
 Based on the [W3C TAG Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/).

-See [security-privacy-questionnaire.md](security-privacy-questionnaire.md) for the general case of [speculation rules](triggers.md) including the cross-origin cases.
+See [speculation-rules-security-privacy-questionnaire.md](security-privacy-questionnaire.md) for the general case of [speculation rules](triggers.md) including cross-origin cases.
 Some answers below are inspired by that document.

 ### What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

 At its core, this feature does not expose any additional information because it is restricted to same-origin triggers.
 The origin cannot do anything it cannot already do with an iframe.

 However, the user agent chooses whether to act upon the origin's hint to prerender a URL at its own discretion.
-If the user agent uses heuristics such as the user's engagement with the origin to make that decision, origin can potentially glean information based on whether the user-agent acts upon the hint or not.
+If the user agent uses heuristics such as the user's engagement with the origin to make that decision, the origin can potentially glean information based on whether the user agent acts upon the hint or not.

 ### Do features in your specification expose the minimum amount of information necessary to enable their intended uses?